undergrad-partner-school

 Admissions

-According to the most recent information reported, this school uses standardized test scores for admission.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the newest data, this school uses standardized test scores for admission.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Deadlines

-Be sure to apply to this school by August 1.
-For transfer students, the application deadline is July 1.
+The deadline for submitting applications to this school is August 1.
+If considering applying as a transfer student, note that the application deadline is July 1.

 Retention Rate

-As reported in 2023, the freshman retention rate for Texas Southmost College was 66%.
+The freshman retention rate for Texas Southmost College was 66% in 2023.

 Student Body

-It is never easy to figure out which school is the perfect match for you.
-Knowing more about the student population can help you get a better idea of the school's culture and life.
+Making the decision of which school is the right place for you is not easy.
+Knowing more about the student population can help you get a better understanding of the school's culture and life.

 Main Student Body